-- 2. Prerequisite: Successful completion of the preceding course in the Music-Theory and Aural-Skills course sequences.
+- Six terms must be completed with the grade "S." Transfer students may transfer credit.
+(See "Requirements Common to all Bachelor of Music Degrees.") - 2.
+Prerequisite: Successful completion of the preceding course in the Music-Theory and Aural-Skills course sequences.
 Any course in the Music-Theory course sequence can be taken for credit by examination.
 Credit by examination must be validated by the course's faculty and processed through the Music Office and the Office of the Registrar. - 3.
 Prerequisite: Admission to music degree program or successful completion of the preceding course in the sequence.
 May be taken for credit by examination.
 Passing the Keyboard-Skills course sequence (i.e., MUSC 1501, 1502, 2501, 2502) constitutes keyboard proficiency.
-Keyboard proficiency is a prerequisite to MUSC 3230, 3240, 3850, 3900, 4171, 4172, 4181, 4182, 4311, 4400 and 4500.
+Keyboard proficiency is a prerequisite to MUSC 3850, 3900, 4171, 4172, 4181, 4182, 4311, 4400 and 4500.
 Students must enroll in Keyboard Skills each term offered for a minimum of four semesters and until successful completion.
 A course or courses in the sequence may receive credit by examination.
 Credit by examination for any course must be validated by the course's faculty and processed through the Music Office and the Office of the Registrar.
-The requirements for each proficiency level are included in the various Keyboard-Skills course syllabi. - 4.
-Admission to MUSC 4600 requires passing a "level-change" performance-jury examination after completion of MUSC 2600. - Prerequisite: Passing the degree-recital hearing and permission of the instructor.
+The requirements for each proficiency level are included in the various Keyboard-Skills course syllabi. - Admission to MUSC 4600 requires passing a "level-change" performance-jury examination after completion of MUSC 2600. - Prerequisite: Passing the degree-recital hearing and permission of the instructor.

 STUDIES IN BUSINESS (18 Hrs.)

-BUSA 2106 Legal Environment of Business 3

 MGNT 3600 Management 3

 MKTG 3803 Principles of Marketing 3

 MKTG 4886 Marketing Internship or

 MUSC 4865 Music Business Internship 3

 TWO ELECTIVE COURSES FROM THE FOLLOWING:

 ACCT 2101 Principles of Accounting I,

 MKTG 3801 Art of Selling and Personal Dynamics,

 MKTG 3809 Advertising Practices,

 MKTG 4861 Services Marketing,

 MKTG 4864 Consumer Behavior, or

 MGNT 3618 Entrepreneurship and Small

 Business Management 6

-Students must successfully complete BUSA 2106 Legal Environment of Busin ess, MGNT

-3600 Management, and MKTC 3803 Principles of Marketing prior to enrollment nt in alactiva

-3600 Management, and MKTG 3803 Principles of Marketing prior to enrollment in elective business courses.
+\Students must successfully complete BUSA 2106 Legal Environment of Business, MGNT 3600 Management, and MKTG 3803 Principles of Marketing prior to enrollment in elective business courses.